 Any type of manual work can be really time-consuming.
 Google knows that time is everything, so it gives you access to more features.

 You can create fully automated reporting dashboards with real-time data.
 This will definitely save you a lot of time.

-Google Data Studio encourages collaboration among people.
+Looker Studio encourages collaboration among people.
 This means that you can choose between the viewer or editor access and share your reports with your colleagues.